 Fixed holds the last Ground Balance setting.
-In ground where the mineralisation is consistent, Fixed will provide greater depth, sensitivity and sharper target signals; provided that an effective Ground Balance is maintained.
+In ground where conditions allow Fixed will provide greater depth, sensitivity and sharper target signals, provided a perfect Ground Balance is maintained.

-Fixed will provide slightly improved performance but it will require you to regularly re-balance (p.
+Fixed will give slightly improved performance but will require re-balancing (pg.
 42) when necessary.
 Using the Quick-Trak button is an easy way to do this.